3kh0/bing-rewards/README.md

 4. If you want notifications via Telegram, follow the steps [below](https://github.com/jjjchens235/bing-rewards#telegram-notification), else continue ahead
 5. Create config file by running `python setup.py`.
 If you need to update your email or password, re-run this.
 	- Please note your email and password will be saved essentially as plain text (base64 encoded).
 If you prefer, leave the setup arguments blank and use the --email and --password command line arguments instead.
 6. You must have signed onto your account using this machine before.
-Open Chrome and visit https://login.live.com.
+Open Chrome or Edge and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 7. And you're all set!
 Run `python BingRewards/BingRewards.py` to start earning points.

 ## Command Line Arguments